Upcoming Deadlines:

 Policy Design and Delivery

-The Public Leadership Credential from Harvard Kennedy School is an online public policy course that seeks learners across the globe who are passionate about creating change in their communities Through their coursework for Policy Design and Delivery, students can acquire the knowledge to create policies to effect change in their communities.
+The Public Leadership Credential from Harvard Kennedy School seeks learners across the globe who are passionate about creating change in their communities.
+Through the Policy Design and Delivery courses, learners acquire the knowledge and skills to craft and implement policies to make these changes.

 Who Should Enroll?

-The ideal learner for the Public Learning Credential is creative, dedicated, and driven by a desire to serve, and has at least five years of work experience and a bachelor’s degree.
+The ideal learner for the Public Learning Credential is creative, dedicated, and driven by a desire to serve.
+Requirements include proficiency in verbal and written English, a bachelor's degree, and at least five years of work experience.
 To learn more, visit our requirements page.

 Why Choose Harvard Kennedy School?